Concerns arise over Hawaii prosecutor son’s job

-HONOLULU (AP) - The top prosecutor on the Hawaiian island where protesters were arrested for blocking construction of a giant telescope says it’s not a conflict of interest that his son works for a partner of the embattled project.
+HONOLULU (AP) - The man responsible for prosecuting the mostly Native Hawaiian elders arrested for protesting construction of a giant telescope said there is no conflict of interest, even though his son works for one of the embattled project’s partners.

-Hawaii County Prosecuting Attorney Mitch Roth’s son works at the Jet Propulsion Laboratory.
-Those who work at that research facility are employed by the California Institute of Technology, a Thirty Meter Telescope partner.
+Hawaii County Prosecuting Attorney Mitch Roth’s 22-year-old son Aaron works at NASA’s federally funded Jet Propulsion Laboratory, which is managed by the California Institute of Technology, one of the Thirty Meter Telescope’s partners.
+Everyone who works at the research facility is a Caltech employee, said Caltech spokeswoman Deborah Williams-Hedges.

-Roth says he didn’t realize his son works for Caltech and wasn’t aware of the school’s telescope relationship.
-He says son’s work doesn’t involve the telescope.

-The Hawaii attorney general hasn’t taken an official position on whether it’s a conflict of interest.
-Legal experts say Roth should step aside to avoid any appearance of impropriety.
+The Hawaii attorney general has not taken an official position on whether it constitutes a conflict of interest.
+But legal experts, including a University of Hawaii law school instructor who has also protested against construction of the telescope, said Roth should step aside to avoid any appearance of impropriety.

+Caltech is among a group of universities in California and Canada that make up the telescope company, with partners from China, India and Japan.
+They want to build the $1.4 billion telescope near the summit of the Big Island’s Mauna Kea, a mountain some Native Hawaiians consider sacred.

+Last month, about three dozen mostly elderly protesters were arrested for blocking the road leading to the summit.
+A group of them pleaded not guilty last week, and the cases are ongoing.
+Protesters continue to block access.

 Sign up for Daily Newsletters